-Here, the dielectric is written as an operator $\epsilon$ , to emphasize the fact that the response is non-local in time, on account of memory in the dynamics.
-Then strictly speaking, we have by discreteness noise, while the second term is the homogeneous solution (i.e. solution of $\epsilon \phi = 0$ ), which corresponds to an eigenmode of the system (i.e. a fluctuation at $k, \omega$ which satisfies $\epsilon(k, \omega) \simeq 0$ , so $\omega = \omega_k$ ).
-However, the condition that the plasma be 'near equilibrium' requires that all collective modes be damped (i.e. $\operatorname{Im} \omega_k < 0$ ), so the homogeneous solutions decay in time.
-Thus, in a near equilibrium plasma,

-$$\phi_k(t) = \epsilon^{-1} \cdot \left[ \frac{4\pi q}{k^2} e^{-ikvt} \right] + \phi{k,\omega_k} e^{-i\omega_k t}. \tag{2.7}$$ so only the inhomogeneous solution survives.
+In Eq.(2.7), the first term in the RHS is the inhomogeneous solution driven by discreteness noise, while the second term is the homogeneous solution (i.e. solution of $\epsilon \phi = 0$), which corresponds to an eigenmode of the system (i.e. a fluctuation at k, ω which satisfies $\epsilon(k, \omega) \simeq 0$, so $\omega = \omega_k$).
+However, the condition that the plasma be 'near equilibrium' requires that all collective modes be damped (i.e. $\operatorname{Im} \omega_k < 0$), so the homogeneous solutions decay in time.
+Thus, in a near equilibrium plasma, so only the inhomogeneous solution survives.
 Two important caveats are necessary here.
-First, for weakly damped modes with $\operatorname{Im} \omega{k} \lesssim 0$ , one may need to wait quite a long time indeed to actually arrive at asymptopia, so the homogeneous solutions may be important, in practice.
-Second, for weakly damped ('soft') modes, the inhomogeneous solution $\hat{\phi} \sim |\text{Im }\epsilon|^{-1}$ can become large and produce significant orbit scattering and deflection.
+First, for weakly damped modes with $\mathrm{Im}\,\omega{\pmb{k}}\lessapprox 0,$ one may need to wait quite a long time indeed to actually arrive at asymptopia, so the homogeneous solutions may be important, in practice.
+Second, for weakly damped ('soft') modes, the inhomogeneous solution $\hat{\phi} \sim |\mathrm{Im}\,\epsilon|^{-1}$ can become large and produce significant orbit scattering and deflection.
 The relaxation times of such 'soft modes', thus, increase significantly.
 This regime of approach to marginality from below is analogous to the approach to criticality in a phase transition, where relaxation times and correlation lengths diverge, and fluctuation levels increase.
 As in the case of critical phenomena, renormalization is required for an accurate theoretical treatment of this regime.
 The moral of the story related in this small digression is that the TPM's validity actually fails prior to the onset of linear instability, rather than at the instability threshold, as is frequently stated.
 The behavior of fluctuation levels near the stability boundary is schematically illustrated in Fig.2.7.
 Even if the modes are stable, enhanced excitation of eigenmodes is possible when the controlling parameter is sufficiently close to the boundary of stability, approaching from below.
 Linear response theory could be violated even if the eigenmodes are stable.